 H.E.
 IAN KHAMAFormer President of Botswana

 Former President Khama led Botswana for 10 years to 2018, turning the country into a byword for African conservation best practice.
 He remains involved in the Giants Club as President Emeritus

 HOW THE GIANTS CLUB WORKS

 Real, lasting, large-scale change only happens with the highest level of political will.
 The Presidents’ sustained and public backing for our efforts galvanises serious action.
-They are joined in the Giants Club by pioneering conservation scientists, who bring technical capacity, and global philanthropists and financiers, who bring the resources to underwrite interventions.
+They are joined in the Giants Club by pioneering conservation scientists, who bring technical capacity, and global philanthropists and financiers, who bring the resources and business know-how to underwrite interventions.

 The Club identifies the activities that will have the greatest impact, finances them, and directs Space for Giants and our partners to implement them with very high level political backing.